 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Service is an integral part of the Outward Bound curriculum.
-Students are encouraged to practice service to the environment in the form of leaving campsites cleaner than we find them and practicing Leave No Trace ethics throughout the expedition.
-Preparing people to be of service to others is one of the core values of Outward Bound.
-During this expedition, students participate in two days of community service.
-Service in Texas is designed to offer as much interaction with local people as possible, as a way of exchanging cultural awareness.
+Service is a cornerstone of every Outward Bound experience.
+From the seemingly small, daily acts of service to the environment and the expedition team to the post-expedition service-learning projects, students have ample opportunities to experience the value of giving back to the larger community.
+On the expedition, students are encouraged to practice environmental stewardship in the form of Leave No Trace ethics - leaving campsites and trails in better condition than they found them.
+Students also practice regular acts of service for their team including preparing and serving meals, helping others put on or take off packs, or setting up shelters for the entire team.
+After the expedition, students participate in two days of organized service to the community.
+These projects are designed to offer as much interaction with local communities as possible, as a way of exchanging cultural awareness and fostering a sense of connection to the larger world.
 The specific type of service project depends upon the structure of the course as well as local needs and opportunities.
-Service projects could include helping paint and clean in a border town or working in a local wilderness area.
+Service projects could include helping paint and clean in a border town or working to improve a local wilderness area.

 Courses are offered in a variety of locations and for different lengths to provide a range of programming from which participants can choose the optimal experience for them.
 Longer courses allow for a full immersion into the Outward Bound experience, more time to practice wilderness travel, and the opportunity to experience both success and failure to promote personal growth.
-The Intercept course in particular offers the opportunity to be fully removed from the temptations and triggers of day-to-day life and start fresh with new habits and new lessons.
-Students can expect to get comfortable living and working together in the wilderness while creating a solid foundation of skill sets and they can continue to build on after course.
-With the added support of parent or guardian involvement, students are really able to take lessons they’ve learned on this course back to their home lives and implement the changes they want to see.
+The Intercept course offers the opportunity to be fully removed from the temptations and triggers of day-to-day life and start fresh with new habits and new life lessons.
+Students can expect to get comfortable living and working together in the wilderness while creating a solid foundation of communication, problem solving and decision making skills that they can continue to build on after course.
+With the added support of parent or guardian involvement, students are able to take lessons they’ve learned on this course back to their home lives and implement the changes they want to see.